Rezaavoor/search-dataset/README.md

 - **Phase A: Build a Knowledge Graph (KG)** from your documents via a **transform pipeline** (LLM-based extractors + embedding-based steps).
 - **Phase B: Generate samples** by sampling nodes/relationships from the KG and using the **LLM** to write the final **(question, answer)** grounded in the chosen context(s).

-This repo wires those phases together in `generate_synthetic_dataset.py` using:
+This repo wires those phases together using:
 - `ragas.testset.TestsetGenerator`
 - `ragas.testset.transforms.default_transforms(...)` (plus patches described below)
 - `testset.to_pandas()` for export